zeherbelkacem/smart-farming/README.md

 monitoring and data analyzing some climate conditions (temperature, moisture, color...) from an user interface.
 This project is intended especially for amateur gardeners and can be improved for farming needs in general.

-The project can also be considered as a skeleton representing the major components of Internet of Things:
+The project can also be considered as a **skeleton** representing the major components of Internet of Things (and can be adapted for other projects using ESP8266 as a Gateway):
 - **Firmware** (* device or thing): based STM32 NUCLEO-G071RB Bord
 - **Gateway**: An **ESP8266** is used
 - **Cloud**: the project **back-end** is entirely powered by Amazon Web Services for IoT